 Being an adolescent is difficult enough, with school pressures, complicated peer relationships and navigating the emotions that the teenage years bring.
-Imagine then being told you have a life threatening illness and you quickly must begin intense treatment that might cause extreme side effects.
-Now, on top of everyday stress of being a teen, you will likely lose your hair and may need to miss the bulk of the next school year.
+Imagine then being told you have a life threatening illness and you must begin intensive treatment that may cause intense side effects.
+Now, on top of the everyday stress of being a teen, you will likely lose your hair and may need to miss the bulk of the next school year.
 If you are watching a teen you love struggle with cancer, it’s only natural for you to want to learn how to best support them.
 But sometimes it can be hard to know where to start.
-That’s why I asked Deirdre Hogan, LCSW Pediatric Oncology Social Worker from Maine Children’s Cancer Program to share some tips about how to support a teen that has cancer.
+That’s why I asked Deirdre Hogan, LCSW Pediatric Oncology Social Worker from Maine Children’s Cancer Program, to share some tips about how to support a teen that has cancer.

 Deidre says the biggest theme she has noticed is how important it is for a teen to find comfort and consistency.
 “With so much sudden upheaval and change with a diagnosis of cancer, holding onto and maintaining things that make a teen happy and bring them comfort, especially relationships with family and friends, are of vital importance.”

-But sometimes even those who love you most may find themselves not sure what to say or how to act now that you have cancer.
+Sometimes, even the people closest to the teen may not be sure what to say or how to act after a cancer diagnosis.
 Here are some tips teens have shared with Deidre that helped them during treatment.

-- Keep reminding the teen you are there for them.
+- Keep reminding the teen that you are there for them.
 It does make a difference.
-Keep calling, texting and visiting when you can
+Keep calling, texting and visiting when you can.

 For more information about the Maine Children’s Cancer program, visit their website.